kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 ## 3. How to Run Locally 🛠️

-Running the app locally provides better observability, allowing you to monitor real-time logs and inspect the dead letter queue directly in your terminal.
-On the live deployment, these internal logs are not publicly visible (though they are accessible via the Render dashboard)
+Running the app locally provides better observability, allowing you to monitor real-time logs from terminal.
+On the live deployment, these internal logs are not publicly visible (though they are accessible via the Render dashboard).

-Running the app locally:
+> **Note:** `app.py` prints real-time logs in terminal but does **not** write any files to disk.
+> To save the clean JSON output, dead-letter queue, and `ingestion_report.csv`, you need to run `pipeline.py` (described below).

+### 3.1 Start the API Locally
 ```bash
 git clone [https://github.com/YOUR-USERNAME/capitol-ai-assessment.git] #Clone the repository
 cd capitol-ai-assessment  # or the folder where app.py lives